Brett-Tanner/Journal/2024/Mar_24.md

      - So maybe expand the afternoon slot by default if it doesn't exist?
      - And improve the blank filter on the accepts_nested_attributes_for
      - Also check errors for the afternoon slot are displayed at the top of the morning form, just to be sure
-- [] Merge child is also [not working](https://kids-up.app/en/users/4532)
+- [x] Merge child is also [not working](https://kids-up.app/en/users/4532)
   - This one gets a 406 response, so it's probably an issue with the respond_to block
+  - It was actually a conditional in the controller which lead to nothing being explicitly rendered if there was no child found
+  - which meant the action tried to render a default 'find_child' template, which didn't exist
+  - thus the 406 response

 ### Materials

-- [] Limit helpers to their controllers since I seem to actually be using them
+- [x] Add the actual language switcher SVG
 - Shouldn't I just be using policy_scope to decide if a record can be accessed in pundit?

 #### Tests (for students)

-- [] Create a separate controller to attach to each input which limits values to a valid range
+- [x] Create a validity controller to attach to each input which limits values to a valid range
+  - Use the form validation API and attributes on the field to make it reusable for all form validations
-- Update student level when level check updates
+- [x] Update student level when level check updates
+- [x] Make results table header sticky

+### Setsumeikai Calendar

+- [x] Add prefecture filters under the search bar
+- [x] Group schools by prefecture in the select box
+  - Abandoned because Safari only added support for groupBy a few days ago

+### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

+- [x] Add a 'prefecture' column to the schools table
+- [x] Then start sending it to the Setsumeikai API and add it to the forms

+#### HAML Refactors

+- [x] merge children partial
+- [x] add child partial

+## March 14th

+### Materials

+- Shouldn't I just be using policy_scope to decide if a record can be accessed in pundit?

+#### Tests (for students)

+- [] Allow filtering results table by level
+  - [] Also, in the controller, only fetch Ss who are currently in the level of the test
 - Create results page/student profile
   - Should be able to print as a PDF

-### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

-- [] Redirect or bounce emails to the automated email address
+### Seasonal Site

 ### API